 7. Learn more about your target audience

 Paid social media ads are another effective way to gain insight into the way your target audience feels, thinks, and acts.
 One great thing about social media advertising is the targeting options available on various platforms.

 You can get hyper-specific about who you want seeing your ads (like middle-aged luxury car owners who live in Chicago and love fishing, for example).

 When you analyze data from these campaigns, you can discover new information about the target audience and use it for both your future PPC and SEO programs.

 Using PPC and SEO together doesn’t just enhance your overall marketing efforts.
 It can also help you cut costs, generate additional revenue, and save time.

 - Cutting content creation costs by testing keywords with PPC ads

 - Generating revenue with PPC conversions while an SEO campaign gains momentum

-- Saving time on keyword search by using the same keywords for both campaigns
+- Saving time on keyword research by using the same keywords for both campaigns

 - Speeding up your SEO campaign with PPC retargeting and lead generation efforts

 SEO and PPC don’t only coexist well, but they can enhance one another with results greater than the sum of their parts.